-The GoodScan Service, available to Duke Law faculty, students, provides electronic scans of articles and book chapters from materials held by the Law Library.
+The GoodScan Service, available to Duke Law faculty, students, and staff, provides electronic scans of articles and book chapters from materials held by the Law Library.
 There is no charge for this service, and most requests will be processed and delivered to you via email within 3-5 business days.

 The following materials are requestable via the GoodScan Service: